Nopal, also called Prickly Pear.

 They are also rich in vitamins.

-Especially vitamin-A, vitamin-C, and vitamin-K, but also riboflavin and vitamin-B6 and minerals.
+But also riboflavin and vitamin-B6 and minerals.

 Nopals have a high calcium content.